 Goal Six was met in year one of implementation.
-West Palm Beach PD and PBSO were trained and have been using two Tag Readers at each agency to facilitate auto theft arrests, use in burglary stakeouts, and utilization by Patrol Units on a rotating basis in high crime areas.
-Further, West Palm Beach PD has purchased and utilized a "bait" vehicle to aid in arrests related to auto theft (noted as a "gateway" crime for youth).
+West Palm Beach Police

+Department and the PBSO were trained and have been using two Tag Readers at each agency to facilitate auto theft arrests, use in burglary stakeouts, and utilization by Patrol Units on a rotating basis in high crime areas.
+Further, West Palm Beach Police Department has purchased and utilized a "bait" vehicle to aid in arrests related to auto theft (noted as a "gateway" crime for youth).

-In addition, LEWG revised the county Auto Theft Notices in year one.
+In addition, the LEWG revised the county Auto Theft Notices in year one.
 Distribution of the revised forms to local law enforcement agencies will commence in year two.
 Objective 1 was not tracked during year one of implementation as an increase in the number of recovered vehicles is anticipated to follow the implementation of the initiatives outlined in Goal Six.
 However, the LEWG is on target to meet Objective 1 in year two as the above noted protocols and resources to increase the number of recovered stolen vehicles have been developed and implemented in year one.
 Objectives 2 and 3 were not met during year one.
-However, this objective is partially addressed by the use of Tag Readers (collaboratively and countywide) in high crime areas, along with the re-issuance of the revised auto theft forms.
+However, these objectives are partially addressed by the use of Tag Readers (collaboratively and countywide) in high crime areas, along with the re-issuance of the revised auto theft forms.
 Year two will focus on the tracking of suspect identification and number of arrests for auto thefts.
 This tracking of suspects and arrests should be included in year two's monthly or year end reports by law enforcement agencies.

 In sum, the Law Enforcement and Courts components of YVPP met Goals One, Five, and Six of the implementation plan during year one.
 Coordination of multi-agency efforts for implementation of Goals Two, Three, and Four were initiated in year one.
 The law enforcement and courts components are on target to meet Goals Two through Four in year two of implementation.
-Year three should, therefore, focus on the refinement of implementation protocols and target tracking of the outcomes of implementation efforts across all Goals.
+Therefore, year three should focus on the refinement of implementation protocols and target tracking of the outcomes of implementation efforts across all goals.

-i.
-Law Enforcement
+Implementation: Law Enforcement

-Additional implementation of activities related to YVPP model
+Additional implementation activities of law enforcement strategies related to the YVPP model are described in this section.

-- Resources: Additional resources provided through funding by CJC includes the validation, training, and implementation of DNA technologies, an additional microscope and water tank for use with bullet catchers (3 purchased), overtime funding for gang and violent crime initiatives by PBSO/VCTF (e.g., Operation Gangbusters) and for backlogged firearms cases, funding for additional BrassTrax training, and electronic equipment used to run license plate recognition cameras.
-Additionally, funds to continue and expand these initiatives have been actively sought by LEWG members and CJC staff (eg. Project Safe Neighborhoods, Bureau of Justice Assistance). - The utilization of equipment and personnel resources in specific initiatives is outlined by agency in Section V Outcome Findings ii.
-Courts (adult)
+- Resources: Additional resources provided through funding by CJC includes the validation, training, and implementation of DNA technologies, an additional microscope and water tank for use with bullet catchers (3 purchased), funding for officers to work overtime hours on gang and violent crime initiatives by the PBSO and the VCTF (e.g., Operation Gangbusters) and for backlogged firearms cases, funding for additional BrassTrax training, and electronic equipment used to run license plate recognition cameras.
+Additionally, funds to continue and expand these initiatives have been actively sought by the LEWG members and CJC staff (e.g., Project Safe Neighborhoods, Bureau of Justice Assistance). - The utilization of equipment and personnel resources in specific initiatives is outlined by agency in Section 5.3 Implementation Results.

+Implementation: Courts (adult)